OWASP/SecureCodingDojo/trainingportal/static/lessons/securityCodeReviewMaster/paramStatements.md

 For example a person who's last name is O’Brien.
 The single quote in O’Brien happens to also be part of SQL command syntax.
 For example a website may perform a database record search like this:

-    SELECT * FROM users WHERE last_name LIKE 'O'BRIEN'
+    SELECT * FROM users WHERE last_name = 'O'BRIEN'

-Notice that the single quote in the name O’Brien is causing a syntax error.
-The SQL command processor considers the string ends with O and the rest, BRIEN%, is just an unrecognized command.
+Notice that the single quote in the name O'Brien is causing a syntax error.
+The SQL command processor considers the string ends with O and the rest, BRIEN', is just an unrecognized command.

 Let’s take a look at the following code snippet.